 - 4.1.1.1 It is clear that there is a substantial prehistoric archaeological potential within the regional marine archaeology study area, of great time depth, linked to the later Pleistocene and Holocene geochronology and sediment history of the southern North Sea.
-For long periods during the last 800,000 years the formerly terrestrial palaeolandscapes of the southern North Sea basin were probably inhabited by hominins, and although geological and other natural processes over this time span have affected the sediment horizons within which this record is preserved, prehistoric archaeological material can be expected to survive in some form within the seabed and buried sediments of the regional marine archaeology study area. - 4.1.1.2 It is also clear that for the bulk of the UK's prehistoric period, the available archaeological record is relatively small and limited.
-This is particularly the case in the marine environment where the paucity of evidence is largely due to the difficulty in locating and identifying archaeological material, and should not be considered to indicate a lack of hominin activity within the formerly terrestrial study area.
-New finds of archaeological sites and material would be significant. - 4.1.1.3 The survival of relict traces of the Early Holocene terrestrial landscape in the southern North Sea has been the subject of recent research, notably the NSPP and the Humber REC (Gaffney et al., 2007; Tappin et al., 2011).
+For long periods during the last 800,000 years the formerly terrestrial palaeolandscapes of the southern North Sea basin were probably inhabited by hominins, and although geological and other natural processes over this time span have affected the sediment horizons within which this record is preserved, prehistoric archaeological material may be expected to survive in some form within the seabed and buried sediments of the regional marine archaeology study area. - 4.1.1.2 It is also clear that for the bulk of the UK's prehistoric period, the available archaeological record is relatively small and limited.
+This is particularly the case in the marine environment where the paucity of evidence is largely due to the difficulty in locating and identifying archaeological material, and should not be considered to indicate a lack of hominin activity within the formerly terrestrial study area. - 4.1.1.3 The survival of relict traces of the Early Holocene terrestrial landscape in the southern North Sea has been the subject of recent research, notably the NSPP, the Humber REC and the ongoing Lost Frontiers projects (Gaffney et al., 2007; Tappin et al., 2011, Gaffney et al 2017).
 These sources draw attention to the high potential of the area, with its river valleys and rich coastal resources, for study of the Early Mesolithic.
+The results of these earlier surveys are confirmed and amplified through analysis of the results of surveys undertaken for Hornsea Three.
+These surveys are ongoing and further evidence may be expected to be provided through Hornsea Three.
 At the western end of Markham's Hole a combination of analysis of geophysical and geotechnical surveys have demonstrated elevated potential for remains of this period: The analysis has shown that the zones of highest potential for the survival of archaeological material are likely to be those on the edges of channels and floodplains, where old ground surfaces and organic remains are most likely to survive.
-These deposits often lie beneath relatively thin layers of seafloor sediment and may be vulnerable to exposure.
+These deposits may often lie beneath relatively thin layers of seafloor sediment and may be vulnerable to exposure.

-4.2 Maritime and aviation archaeological characterisation and site preservation potential
+Maritime and aviation archaeological characterisation and 4.2 site preservation potential